Diego Velázquez, portrait of Juan de Pareja, 1650

 Phthalo Blue ( green shade) + Hansa Yellow ( medium ideally, if not light) mixed with Quinacridone Red.

 Why Use Chromatic Black?

-Chromatic black can give a subtler tint than a premixed opaque black, such as Mars black, it also can have less of an effect on colour shift when mixing, producing more neutral tints.
+Chromatic black can give a subtle tint than a premixed opaque black, such as Mars Black; it also can have less of an effect on colour shift when mixing, producing more neutral tints.